pantheon-systems/documentation/source/_docs/guides/getting-started/01-introduction.md

 Welcome!
 This guide is designed to get you started on Pantheon.

 **In this guide, you'll learn how to:**

 - Create a free sandbox site on Pantheon
-- Use separate Dev, Test, and Live environments
+- Use separate Dev, Test, and Live environments in a best-practice development workflow
-- Perform on-server development via SFTP Connection Mode
+- Perform on-server development via our SFTP Connection Mode

 All you need before you begin is a Pantheon account.
 If you don't have one, [sign up now for free](https://pantheon.io/register).